kaitlyncrowley/monroe_summer/litreview.md

 In an attempt to remedy these unfreedoms for students and females, member states of the United Nations adopted the 17 Sustainable Development Goals in 2015 to as a call to action to end poverty by “improv[ing] health and education, reduc[ing] inequality, and spur[ring] economic growth” (United Nations).
 Sustainable Development Goal 4 specifically focuses on providing access to quality education to students, and Sustainable Development Goal 5, aims to achieve gender equality globally (United Nations).
 In many ways, these goals go hand in hand, with education providing girls a way to improve their position in society and movements toward gender equality increasing the number of girls who are in school.
 However, the progress towards achieving these goals has faced severe setbacks in the past year and a half.

 In March of 2020, the world seemed to shut down.
 The COVID-19 pandemic caused many aspects of daily life to come to a halt, including school.
 By April 2020, school closures reached their peak and 1.725 billion children globally were affected when 95% of countries around the world closed their schools at some capacity (Smith, 2021).
 While all of these students were severely affected, students without access to network, internet, or computers suffered even more without access to virtual learning (Dube, 2020).
 Liberia is one country where these conditions are demonstrated.
-As one of the top ten poorest countries in Africa and among the poorest countries in the world, the situation of access to education and gender inequality are still severe, without many resources available to address the inequalities (World Population Review, 2021)
+As one of the top ten poorest countries in Africa and among the poorest countries in the world, the situation of access to education and gender inequality are still severe, without many resources available to address the inequalities (World Population Review, 2021).
+According to the Human Development Report from 2020, Liberia ranked 175th for the human development index and 156th for the gender inequality index, placing it in the “low human development" category (UNDP, 2020).
+This means that there is still a lot of work to be done to improve the conditions of gender in Liberia and one of the best ways to do this is through education.

 In addition to being affected by the COVID-19 pandemic, Liberia was also one of the three main countries, along with Gambia and Sierra Leone, to be affected by the Ebola pandemic from 2013-2016 (Parry & Gordon, 2021).
 Not only did this affect students who were out of school while it was closed, but many students did not return to school once it opened again (Smith, 2021).
 Girls were particularly affected as many got married and began having children, some earlier than expected, due to the disruption in their education (Watt, 2020).
 This phenomena is present in other countries as well.
 If a girl leaves school, there is a high likelihood of her getting married soon after she drops out.
 The opposite can also happen where a girl plans to get married and therefore drops out of school to fulfill her roles as a wife and mother (Sekine & Hodgkin, 2017).